nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ###### Response

-**On Success:** should return an empty body with a status code of `200`
+**On Success:** Should return an empty body with a status code of `200`

 **On Failure:** Should return a json body with an `errors` node and a non 2xx status code.

 #### Order Server

 The `/servers` route is how nanobox submits a request to order a new server.
 This route **SHOULD NOT** hold open the request until the server is ready.
-The request should return immediately once the order has been submitted with an identifier that nanobox can use to followup on the order status.
+The request should return immediately once the order has been submitted with an identifier that Nanobox can use to followup on the order status.

 ###### Path:
 `/servers`